 If you are not sure about the changes, you can copy the set and make your changes.
 This way if you are not satisfied with the change, you can always enable the original set and revert your changes.

-Its a nice and clean interface to manage typography for your site.
-Also you will see all the elements together while making the change which makes it easy to visualise how they will look on the site.
+It’s a nice and clean interface to manage typography for your site.
+Also, you will see all the elements together while making the change which makes it easy to visualize how they will look on the site.

 It comes with a full-featured theme manager which makes it easy to customize and ship WordPress Themes.

 It has an option to add a new theme that allows you to import a theme from a file or import it from Thrive Cloud.

 Currently, there is only one theme at Thrive Cloud but in the future, there can be multiple themes and this feature will allow you to easily shuffle between them.

 The new theme creation process is easy.
 You can click on Duplicate and it will create a new theme based on Shapeshift.
 That will be your starting base and you can make customization from that point onwards.